Tuition, Special Fees, and Costs

 Withdrawal and Leave of Absence, Including Tuition Rebate and Refund

 A leave of absence must be requested in writing and is subject to approval by the associate dean of student affairs.
-A request for withdrawal must also be in writing and presented first to the specialty director and then to the associate dean of student affairs.
+A request for withdrawal must also be in writing and presented first to the specialty or program director and then to the associate dean of student affairs.
 For both leave and withdrawal, the general rules of the University and other policies of the School are applicable.
 An exit interview is required at the School of Nursing, arranged through the office of the associate dean of student affairs.
 See the section Leave of Absence and Withdrawal, in the chapter Master’s Program.

 The death of a student will cancel charges for tuition as of the date of death, and the tuition will be adjusted on a pro rata basis.

 A student who withdraws from the School of Nursing for any reason during the first 60 percent of the term will be subject to the proration of the student’s federal Title IV student aid.
 A student who withdraws after the 60 percent point has earned 100 percent of the federal Title IV student aid.
 In order to comply with federal regulations, the School must return to the U.S. Department of Education any unearned federal Title IV student aid.
-In 2018–2019, the last days for refunding federal Title IV student aid are the same as noted above for tuition.
-Aid will be refunded in the order prescribed by federal regulations, namely, first Federal Direct Unsubsidized Loan, then Federal Perkins Loan, and finally Federal Direct Grad PLUS Loan.
+In 2019–2020, the last days for refunding federal Title IV student aid are the same as noted above for tuition.
+Aid will be refunded in the order prescribed by federal regulations, namely, first Federal Direct Unsubsidized Loan, then Federal Direct Grad PLUS Loan.

 For purposes of determining the refund of all other sources of student aid (federal non-Title IV, state, private, or institutional scholarships and loans), a student who withdraws from the School of Nursing for any reason will be subject to the same pro rata schedule as for federal Title IV student aid.